 When the beef is finished cooking, push it to one side of the skillet and add the garlic and onions.
 (Add more coconut oil here if you need to) Sauté the garlic and onions for 1-2 minutes or until fragrant.

 Add the sauce and broccoli to the skillet and stir to combine with the ground beef mixture.
 Bring the sauce to a simmer, and cook the broccoli for 3-4 minutes or until it’s tender, stirring occasionally.
-Serve hot over cauliflower rice.
+Serve hot over cauliflower rice and top with green onions.

 I used 2 teaspoons of ground ginger for this recipe.
 It’s much more concentrated than fresh ginger.
 If you are using fresh ginger, use 2 tablespoons.